exersalza/FivemCipherFinder/README.md

 **Keep in mind**
 - The CipherFinder can't find 100% of maybe placed ciphers.
 - Should you use a Code Formatter, it's possible when you use the Eraser function, that your scripts can fail to start because of syntax errors.
+- Cipher spreader can hide everywhere, consider reinstalling yarn and webpack, also make sure you changed your default ports like ssh and rdp.

 ## Troubleshooting